Metal ions in aqueous solution: Introduction to metal aqua ions

 Most chemical elements are metallic.
 Compounds of the metallic elements usually form simple aqua ions with the formula [M(H2O)n]z+ in low oxidation states.
 With the higher oxidation states the simple aqua ions dissociate losing hydrogen ions to yield complexes that contain both water molecules and hydroxide or oxide ions, such as the vanadium(IV) species [VO(H2O)5]2+.
 In the highest oxidation states only oxyanions, such as the permanganate(VII) ion, MnO_{4}^{−}, are known.
 A few metallic elements that are commonly found only in high oxidation states, such as niobium and tantalum, are not known to form aqua cations; near the metal–nonmetal boundary, arsenic and tellurium are only known as hydrolysed species.
 Some elements, such as tin and antimony, are clearly metals, but form only covalent compounds in the highest oxidation states: their aqua cations are restricted to their lower oxidation states.
 Germanium is a semiconductor rather than a metal, but appears to form an aqua cation; similarly, hydrogen forms an aqua cation like metals, despite being a gas.
-The transactinides have been greyed out due to a lack of experimental data; a similar problem affects astatine, which forms a cationic species, but whether it is an aqua cation is unknown and the little evidence suggests that it might not be one.
-For some highly radioactive elements, experimental chemistry has been done, and periodicity suggests that aqua ions were formed; but no experimental information is available regarding the structure of those putative aqua ions.
+The transactinides have been greyed out due to a lack of experimental data.
+For some highly radioactive elements, experimental chemistry has been done, and aqua cations may have been formed, but no experimental information is available regarding the structure of those putative aqua ions.